-In the IV semester, students will focus primarily on Raspberry pi based controllers with Python programming.
+In the IV semester, students will focus primarily on Reverse engineering project to improve performance of a product

-1. Practical based learning carrying credits.

-2. Multi-disciplinary/ Multi-focus group of 5-6 students.

-3. Groups can select to work on a specific tasks, or projects related to real world problems.

-4. Each group has a faculty coordinator/Instructor who will guide/evaluate the overall group as well as individual students.

-5. The students have to display their model in the 'Engineering Clinics Expo' at the end of semester.
+- 1. Practical based learning carrying credits. - 2.
+Multi-disciplinary/ Multi-focus group of 5-6 students. - 3.
+Groups can select to work on a specific tasks, or projects related to real world problems. - 4.
+Each group has a faculty coordinator/Instructor who will guide/evaluate the overall group as well as individual students. - 5.
+The students have to display their model in the 'Engineering Clinics Expo' at the end of semester.